 Step One: Start Of Turn

 At the start of each turn, both players draw two cards and regain any spent action points back up to a total of ten.
-On the first turn of the game, players draw six cards instead of two.
+On the first turn of the game, players draw a starting hand of six cards instead.
 There is no maximum hand size.

 Step Two: Movement

 Step Three: Action

-The active player gets the opportunity to plan actions.
-Taking an action from your hand and placing it onto the timeline is referred to as "planning an action.”
+The active player may plan actions from their hand onto the timeline.
+Taking an action from your hand and placing it onto the timeline is referred to as “planning an action.”
 Each planned action takes up one moment on the timeline.
-Actions must be planned sequentially in the order in which they will occur.
+Actions must be planned sequentially in the order they will occur.